AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

-The following are the properties of the course environment.  **To get started with a course**, please read the below list and describe your needs from the relevant items.
+The following are the properties of the course environment.  **To get started with a course**, please read the below list and describe your needs from the relevant items (contact address is at the bottom of this page).

 If all you need is a Python environment to do assignments and projects, you don't need to request anything special - students